semlak/consoleHangman/README.md

 ## A hangman game for the Node.js console terminal
 ![Welcome Screen](https://i.postimg.cc/hjvNJZJY/hangman-full.gif)

-This is a basic Node console application for the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)), created as an assignment for a educational program I was completing.
+This is a basic Node console application for the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)), created as an assignment for an educational program I was completing.
 It is not a web application; it only runs in a terrminal and accepts keyboard input.
 To run it (instructions below), you need to clone/download the repository to your machine, with node installed, and run.

 All of the Hangman words are from from [Tolkien's Legendarium](https://en.wikipedia.org/wiki/Tolkien%27s_legendarium), (Lord of the Rings/Silmarillion)